arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 ## Solving the command line argument "problem"

-<asciinema-player poster="npt:1:20" title="Solving the command line argument problem" author="Arnaud Lauret"  rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-2/solving-argument-problem.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-2/solving-argument-problem.cast" title="Solving the command line argument problem" poster="npt:1:20" %}

 The following listing shows how to safely access a command line named argument using the `$ARGS.named` filter.
 If `$name` causes an error if no `--arg name value` is provided on the command line, `$ARGS.named['name']` will return `null` without causing any.